Multi-graph management

 • Request URL: GET /db/list or GET /db/list?db={dbName}

-• Description: queries information about one or all subgraphs.
+• Description: lists one or all subgraphs.

-# Query all subgraphs
+# List all subgraphs

 curl -X GET 'http://{host}:{port}/db/list' \